vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 COw; performer to eat remnants of food offered to gods.
 Saptamārti-vratas–Vide Vi.
 Dh.
 III.
 157–166.
 Saptar și-rrata-(1) worship of seven sages makes one reach

 them and confers sagehood; HV 1 791 (from Vi.
 Dh.); (2) begin from Cai. śu. and for 7 days therefrom worship each of the seven sages viz.
-Marici, Atri, Angiras, Pulastya, Pulaha, Kratu and Vasistha, with fruits, flowers and cow's milk; subsist in nakta way on those days; homa with sesame and with Mahāvyāhrtis; for one year; at end donate a black deer hide to an Agnihotrin; performer secures the
+Marici, Atri, Angiras, Pulastya, Pulaha, Kratu and Vasiṣṭha, with fruits, flowers and cow's milk; subsist in nakta way on those days; homa with sesame and with Mahāvyāhrtis; for one year; at end donate a black deer hide to an Agnihotrin; performer secures the

 way to mokṣa; HV II.
 508 (from Vi.
 Dh.
 III.
 165. 1-7).
 Saptarāra-vratasvratas of the seven week-days ); KKV 25-27,